nabitanvir/raspberryHi/README.md

 ## To Do:
 - [X] Implement trigger word recognition using gray-scaled MFCC and a CNN
 - [ ] Implement facial recognition using a Siamese network
-- [ ] Chain models together to correctly recognize me and allow control of my smart appliances.
+- [ ] Write face detection code using pretrained models and face alignment (MTCNN)
 - [X] Integrate control of my smart home lighting using Philips Hue REST API.
 - [X] Create dataset of positive/negative examples of trigger word "Berry"
 - [X] Train to recognize wake word "Berry"
 - [ ] Create dataset of positive/negative examples for voice commands
+- [ ] Write code for transfer learning using Google Speech Embeddings for command recognition
 - [ ] Train to recognize commands "Lights On", "Lights Off", "Status"
 - [X] Write data augmentation code for voice recognition dataset(s)
-- [ ] Train to recognize my face when in frame
+- [ ] Chain all models together!

 ## Secondary Tasks:
-- [ ] Write code for transfer learning using Google Speech Embeddings for command recognition
-- [ ] Build a home for Berry!
+- [ ] Build a home for Berry

-Notes:

-There are two sets of code in this project for training the wake word and commands, both with tradeoffs:

-1. A training architecture that uses transfer learning on a pretrained model and introduces bias to your voice at later layers
-  - This is recommended if you do not have the computational resources and lack a large enough dataset to train a model from scratch.
-  - It will be easier to train but will give you less control over architecture.
-2. My own NN architecture that trains from scratch
-  - This approach is better if you have the means to train a model from scratch and have a large enough dataset.
-  - This will also give you more control and let you fine tune to your own specifications.

-Documentation on how to develop/build this on your own will be included in the GUIDE.txt file.
+Documentation on how to build this on your own will be included soon!